CoderzHub1/backend-todo_application/README.md

 #### 3. Authenticate User

 Authenticates a user with email and password.
+Returns a JWT token on successful authentication.

 **Endpoint**: `POST /auth`